divyanshugarg36/50-top-pizzas/README.md

 ## 🕷️ Scraping Data

 Want to add more cities?
-Use the built-in Python scraper!
+Use the built-in Python scraper with smart progress tracking!

 ### Prerequisites